 The information in our registers is imposed with absolute secrecy.
 However, we may disclose data from our registers for research purposes by means of an exception in the Public Access to Information and Secrecy Act or alternatively provide data in the form of anonymous aggregated statistics.

 Statistics are compilations of data, such as tables, where the information can’t be attributed to any one individual.
 A lot of statistics is available directly on our statistics pages or in our statistical database.
 It is also possible to order statistics directly from us.
 Such an order generally takes 4–6 weeks.
-Our fee is SEK 1 100 (excl.
+Our fee is SEK 1 225 (excl.
 VAT) per hour.
 The fee includes administration, legal consultation and data withdrawal.
 If the invoicing information is incorrect or incomplete, there may be an additional cost of SEK 600.

 The statistical database

-Our statistical database in English includes statistics on abortions, acute myocardial infarctions (AMI), cancer, causes of death, health care practitioners and in-patient care diagnoses.
+Our statistical database in English includes statistics on abortions, acute myocardial infarctions (AMI), cancer, causes of death, health care practitioners, in-patient care diagnoses and pharmaceuticals.
 Statistics are presented by year, gender, age and geographical area.
 The statistical database is intended primarily for researchers and statisticians.

 Individual-based data for research purposes